 Of course!
-Our Trainers and Coaches work with clients of all fitness levels.
-It is a misconception that only the super-fit work with Personal Trainers.
+Our Strength Coaches work with clients of all fitness levels.
+It is a misconception that only the super-fit work with Strength Coaches.
 The exercise selection is based on YOUR fitness level to provide the appropriate workout during your session with the trainer.

 If you are new to exercise, working with a trainer or coach 2-3 times/week is recommended.
 If possible, training should not occur on consecutive days to allow the body time to rest and heal.
 For those with performance goals, 3 times/week minimum is recommended and can be modified during sport in-seasons.

 Each session begins with our 3-Part Prep to prepare the body for exercise.
 Our staff will ensure that the warm-up or prep is easy for the client to learn while still preparing the body for further work ahead.

-After the warm-up, the trainer or coach will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
-The trainer’s role is to create a program that is specific to your goals and ensure each exercise is performed correctly and safely.
-The trainer will coach you through lifting mechanics, conditioning drills and a variety of other fitness aspects to ensure success.
+After the warm-up, the Strength Coach will introduce the exercises for the day and explain what muscles will be worked and why the exercises were selected.
+The Strength Coach’s role is to create a program that is specific to your goals and ensure each exercise is performed correctly and safely.
+They will coach you through lifting mechanics, conditioning drills and a variety of other fitness aspects to ensure success.